PatrickMcGrath29/thegoodland/content/quotes/mssujmojlj.md

   that it is what is in Adam that manifests itself in me.

   If I would know in experience all that is in Christ, then I must learn to live in the Spirit.
 referenceId: aIfAndk4Ds
 categories:
   - Conformity to Christ
   - Christ Our Life
+createdDate: '2024-08-30T00:34:54.553Z'
 ---